based on 7 nights inc. flights

 Halkidiki is blessed with sunshine for the majority of the year, but it really only starts to gets consistently warm during the day from April to October, although it is still cool at nights in April/May and October.
 The best time to travel is June, July and September.

 Sani Resort is a family owned 1000 acre private ecological reserve with pine forests, bird sanctuaries, lakes and olive groves, all surrounding the marina and five individual hotels - Sani Dunes, Sani Beach, Porto Sani, Sani Asterias and Sani Club.
-Lush, landscaped gardens with Mediterranean scents on this unspoiled peninsula separate the hotels, whilst the Aegean Sea laps gently along the seven mile sandy beach.
+Lush, landscaped gardens with Mediterranean scents on this unspoilt peninsula separate the hotels, whilst the Aegean Sea laps gently along the seven mile sandy beach.

 Sani Club enjoys an exceptional position at the far end of the resort overlooking the beautiful bay and Mount Olympus across the Aegean Sea.
 The accommodation has undergone a recent full renovation offering stunning rooms and facilities.
 Options now include one and two bedroom family suites, new interconnecting family rooms, stylish new junior suites and the most spacious double rooms across the whole Sani resort, all of them with direct beach or pool access.
 They all feature stunning floor-to-ceiling windows, luxurious bathrooms complete with rain shower and bath.
 The exceptional one and two bedroom bungalow suites offer the highest level of luxury with your very own private pool or garden.
-Sani Club has its own watersports and diving center and an exceptional choice of restaurants and bars.
-A new fitness and yoga center now features, ensuring this hotel has something for everyone.
+Sani Club has its own watersports and diving centre and an exceptional choice of restaurants and bars.
+A new fitness and yoga centre now features, ensuring this hotel has something for everyone.

 One of the big attractions of Sani Resort is the amount of activities and facilities the resort, as a whole, offers for all ages and interests.
 A particular highlight is the bustling marina and shopping plaza with its choice of restaurants, lively bars, boutiques and great leisure and sports facilities.